SDTC-CPMed/DigiTwin_framework/README.md

 <img src="https://user-images.githubusercontent.com/51739216/144604759-9677b860-46a9-4296-876b-eb5de3b69b1a.png" width="500" />
 Fig 2.
 Cell type proportions in different groups of allergen-stimulated (A) and diluent-stimulated (D), as well as unstimulated control (C), samples from healthy individuals at the different time points.

-## Upstream Regulatory gene prediction in Ingenuity Pathway Analysis (IPA)
+## Upstream Regulatory (UR) gene prediction in Ingenuity Pathway Analysis (IPA)

-Steps for how to do the URs(upstream regulators) analysis by IPA and download the results.
+Steps for how to predict the URs by IPA and download the results.
+IPA is a commercial software, but you can request a free trial here (https://digitalinsights.qiagen.com/products-overview/discovery-insights-portfolio/analysis-and-visualization/qiagen-ipa/)

 1. Create a new project (Example)in the Project Manager to upload the DEGs(differentially expressed genes)